Wansiri-D/E2E-Laslistan/STORIES.md

 As a user, I want to see my saved books
 As a user, I want to remove books from my list
-As a user, I want to manage my reading list
+As a user, I want to add my reading list

 ---------------------------------------------------------------------------------------